scarletti-ben/AcePyodide/README.md

 - When loading the site for the first time it will ask you for a `userID`, if you do not have one from a previous session you ask it to create one for you
   - It can be useful to save this `userID` in case you switch devices and want to have shared data between them
 - There are no passwords, saved data is uploaded in `JSON` format to a `URL` that looks like this `https://jsonblob.com/{ID}`
+- Files on `JSONBlob` are deleted if they haven't been accessed in the last 30 days, so this storage isn't safe, remember to download any files that matter to your device!

 ## Dependencies